digigaia/kudu/kudu/ARCHITECTURE.md

 It should only be used in unittests and user code, not in the libraries themselves.

-## ABIProvider trait vs. ABIProvider enum

-We started with ABIProvider being a trait to allow more flexibility and to allow clients of the library to implement their own ABIProvider.
-This proved tricky with respect to API and design (maybe due to our own inexperience), so we switched to an enum representing all the possible ABIProvider implemented for now.
-It should still be possible to extend this and implement new external ABIProviders using a custom variant that takes ownership of a struct implementing a new ABIProviderTrait or something similar.

 ## Unsupported features

 ## `WebAuthn` signatures